-Next to Custer's Little Bighorn Battlefield in southeast Montana- we're top rated 9, 10*, & 10 by Good Sam with excellent reviews and a Trip Advisor Certificate of Excellence for 2014 and 2016 - notable destination!
-Just received a Yelp shout-out award!
+Next to Custer's Little Bighorn Battlefield in southeast Montana- we're top rated 8, 10*, & 10 by Good Sam with excellent reviews and Trip Advisor Certificates of Excellence for 2014, 2016, & 2018 - notable destination!
+Yelp Shout-out & Campendium awards!
+ARVC Green Award

-Our terraced sites are extra long pull-thru's for the biggest rigs or the little campers!
-We offer 45 full-service (sewer, water, electric) sites and 18 more sites with water & electricity only.
+Our terraced sites are ALL long pull-thru's for the biggest rigs or the little campers!
+We offer 48 full-service (sewer, water, electric) sites and 22 more sites with water & electricity only.
 Electric hook-ups are 20, 30, & 50 amps.
-There are 20 tenting sites, 4 cowboy camping cabins, and even an authentic Crow-style tepee!
 We have special weekly rates and many discounts.
-High speed broadband Wi-Fi is free throughout the park, and there is local TV and excellent satellite service.
+High speed broadband Wi-Fi is free throughout the park- local TV and excellent satellite service.
 Pets are welcome.
 The sites have well graveled parking pads, lawns, grills, and tables.
 We give each guest a hearty welcome and escort to their site.
+We have a new big, beautiful office, family room, & snack area as well as RV supplies & gifts.

-Our shower/laundry/bathroom services have great soft artesian water.
-We have a super "10" Good Sam rating for our cleanliness and facilities- and we're handicapped accessible.
+Our shower/laundry/bathroom services have great soft artesian water- super "10" Good Sam rating for our cleanliness & facilities- and we're handicapped accessible!

 The 7TH ranch affords an expansive view of the Big Horn Mountains, Little Big Horn River Valley and Battlefield area.
 Most of our guest comments read like this one: "The View!
 The Sunsets!
 The Quiet!
 The great big clean shower house!"
 We're exactly halfway between Sheridan, WY and Billings, MT- two great western Mecca's on Interstate 90 and just off the western end of Hwy 212- the Warrior Trail- route to the Dakotas.

 Our pavilion within view of the Little Bighorn Battlefield is just right for night-time talks, parties, and reunions.
-The play area is ranch and native oriented; no plastic playgrounds!
+The play area is ranch oriented!
 We have a sand pit, logs and stumps to climb and play on and lots of hills to climb and roam.
 There is plenty of room for a casual game of volleyball or horseshoes in camp.
 Pet owners like the perimeter walking area.
 From our flag and cross atop the hill, geo-travelers can trace the Reno Creek and route of the soldiers on that fateful day in 1876.

 We are a working cattle ranch with eight horse stalls for equine travelers.
 The big arena is ready for events or work-outs with round training corrals and clean pens.